 Circumstances associated with Covid-19 have certainly created confusion as clients are hit with mixed messages with respect to interest rates, the economy, property prices, valuation and more.

 Unless you have a crystal ball, you will need to make decisions based on the best information available and in consideration of your own personal financial situation.
-This guide provides a list of commonly asked questions by our client in recent time.
+This guide provides a list of recent commonly asked questions by our client.

 If still unclear, our Specialists can help provide a current view of the situation and the market.

-Question – Is the value or my property likely to fall?
+Question – Is the value of my property likely to fall?